MestreALMO/hurb-challenge-charlie/README.md

 ## Points Where the Challenge Could Improve:

-Instead of a image as reference could be a Figma project, that would allow to have a better experience, I had to guess lot's of CSS coding thatin Figma I could see the desire option and apply that to the project.
+Instead of a image as reference could be a Figma project, that would allow to have a better experience, I had to guess lot's of CSS coding that in Figma I could see the desire option and apply that to the project.

 The collor pallette would also benefit from a Figma project, this point of the project seemed very important, but the colors itself were also a guess game, with it so important it could have been available.
+Not only Spaces and collor pallete could be improved, but font weight, font, svg sizes, etc.

+One of the aspects of the challenge was also create a new branch where the challenge was available, but I hadn't access to the project so I couldn't do it, as the next best thing I created my own repository to support the project and worked on it here.

 ## Running Application: